UpGado/upgado.github.io/_posts/2020-02-27-moneyball.md

 Here is a little confession that I am not too sure should be shared in public: I am just like Billy.
 I need to prove my worth to myself all the time.
 I do it sometimes through intellectual challenges, and sometimes by stepping outside of my comfort zone and pushing my limits.
 I pride myself on "being able to do anything if I want to" It might seem like a bad or even a good thing, and who knows?
 But it's certainly who I am, and it is an element that I need in order to be happy.
 It is a part of methat I have lost track of recently, and I am happy that now I have found it.

-To everyone reading this and to S (you know who you are), watch the movie.
+To everyone reading this and to S (you know who you are), wish you lots of happiness.

 {% include mailchimp.html source="moneyball1" %}